 The New School is regionally accredited by the Middle States Commission of Higher Education (MSCHE).

-Azusa Pacific University, located in Southern California, offers a bachelor’s in liberal arts online.
-APU designed this bachelor’s of arts in liberal studies for students working to become special education and elementary school teachers.
+Los Angeles Pacific University, located in Southern California, offers an online bachelor's in liberal arts.
+LAPU designed this bachelor's of arts in liberal studies for students working to become special education and elementary school teachers.
 The accelerated program prepares students for successful teaching careers by providing them with a multidisciplinary academic background.
 Many working paraprofessional educators enroll in the program to further their careers.
 The entire degree is available online, with no in-person requirements.
-As an evangelical, faith-based institution, APU integrates Christian values into its curriculum.
+As an evangelical, faith-based institution, LAPU integrates Christian values into its curriculum.

 Students complete 120 credits to graduate with a bachelor's degree, with 73 general education credits and 47 credits from the liberal arts core.
 Additionally, online students benefit from discounted, flat-rate tuition.